keimig/cl3project/CodeBook.md

 ###Cleaning of the data

-The data was already sufficiently clean for our purposes
+The data was already sufficiently clean for our purposes.
+The features were processed to remove duplicate names and invalid characters from the names.

 ##Description of the variables in the HumanActivitymeans.txt file
   This data file contains 86 columns representing the means of the means or standard deviations of the measurements of the named variables.
 There are 180 observations and 88 columns in the dataset.